gomorpheus/morpheus-docs/infrastructure/loadbalancers/lb.rst

 Now, when a user consumes this custom instance type (either through single instance provisioning or full application blueprint provisioning), a section appears in the Automation phase of provisioning.
 Each port that is defined that exposes a load-balancer gets a dropdown to choose which load balancer integration attach to the exposed port and various prompts become available.

 These prompts control features ranging from target VIP Address to selecting an SSL Certificate to be applied to the VIP.
 These SSL Certificates will even go so far as to create SSL Profiles in integrations for things like an F5 automatically for the application.
-There are also external integrations for SSL Certificate management with Venafi which allows for the consumption of certificates managed by that external system.

 Once the instance is provisioned, as part of the final phase, the load balancer configuration will be applied and maintained on the instance.
 This association can be manipulated after the fact via the "Scale" tab found on the Instance Detail page.